camelash/lisk-api/README.md

 ## [Delegates](Delegates.md)

-Disable forging on the localhost (can be used with the --url flag)
+Disable forging on the localhost (can be used with the --url flag, Requires secret)

 ```
 python helper.py -o disable_forging